 The author advises against ritual practice involving the moon, especially at the new and full moons, and on the eclipses because, he says, at these times many people are unwittingly engaging in black magic and occult practices which bind them into traps and agreements with dark entities.
 I would argue that these agreements are with the self, or more specifically with the Self, that higher part of us that is in constant process of becoming and aligning with our soul essence.
-We are presented with unconscious material and we are also given a way of understanding and working with the material through the symbol… if we can set aside our ego driven will in surrender to a higher, but not easily defined principle.
+We are presented with unconscious material, and we are also given a way of understanding and working with the material through the symbol… if we can set aside our ego driven will in surrender to a higher, but not easily defined principle.

 The danger with the new age is that more sophisticated ways of spiritual by-passing seduce us into believing that we have worked on ourselves and can now live in the light without nuisance form the pesky shadow and sub conscious.
-In that case, we project the unconscious material and when we no longer find hooks in the earthly realms we project it off planet.
+In that case, we project the unconscious material and when we no longer find hooks in the earthly realms, we project it off planet.
 My feeling is that this “off-planet” realm is remotely fragmented parts of our own psyche that we have not yet found a way to own.

 ‘The moon and the matrix control system’, article continued to state that indigenous cultures cautioned against celebrating the moon and that humans ought to protect themselves from the dark influence of the moon.
 The author omitted any references to back his claim and instead cited a much-quoted statement by G.I.
 Gurdjieff- “humans are food for the moon”.
-While it is true that in the self- development system and philosophy known as The Fourth Way, Gurdjieff and P.D Ouspensky propose that humans are “food for the moon”, however this has been distorted and is open to misunderstanding.
+While it is true that in the self- development system and philosophy known as The Fourth Way, Gurdjieff, and P.D Ouspensky propose that humans are “food for the moon”, however this has been distorted and is open to misunderstanding.

 The Fourth Way teaches that humans are not born with a soul and for the most part journey through life asleep; it proposes that the aim of human beings is to create a soul so that they may move on after death.
 Food for the moon therefore refers to humanity in its shut-down, unconscious, and soulless state.
 In this condition we are at the mercy of the celestial and archetypal forces but as I see it, these planes are both inside and outside of ourselves and exist in the totality of psyche.
-Everything is psyche- we are in psyche, psyche is not in us.
+Everything is psyche- we are in psyche; psyche is not in us.

 Analytical and archetypal psychology is also concerned with “soul making” though in this model, to say that humans are food for the moon is more likely to mean that we are hostage to the contents of our unconscious until it comes to light.
-The way to ‘soul make’ then, is to bring the unconscious material to consciousness and understand our impulses and drives… what makes us behave, think and feel in the way that we do, and do these behaviors enrich our lives or do they keep us stuck on a wheel of suffering in which we are continually repeating the same patterns?
+The way to ‘soul make’ then, is to bring the unconscious material to consciousness and understand our impulses and drives… what makes us behave, think, and feel in the way that we do, and do these behaviours enrich our lives or do they keep us stuck on a wheel of suffering in which we are continually repeating the same patterns?

 In Jungian terms the ideal state is individuation, an integrated awareness in which the human being achieves the Self, however, James Hillman, father of archetypal psychology shifts the focus beyond individuation to soul making.
-For Hillman the soul is an ambiguous entity not readily known in ways that are comfortable for the rational mind.
+For Hillman, the soul is an ambiguous entity not readily known in ways that are comfortable for the rational mind.

 “The soul is a deliberately ambiguous concept resisting all definition in the same manner as do all ultimate symbols which provide the root metaphors for the systems of human thought.
 “Matter” and “nature” and “energy” have ultimately the same ambiguity; so too have “life,” “health”, “justice” and “God,” which provide the symbolic sources for the points of view we have already seen” (Hillman, Suicide and the Soul, 46-47).

 This ambiguity does not rest easily within in a contemporary Western model born from the enlightened mind and the Cartesian splitting of spirit and matter.
 But nature is not necessarily rational and is accorded to a law beyond human comprehension.
-That is the mystery and the mystery is precisely what every path of initiation is involved with.
+That is the mystery, and the mystery is precisely what every path of initiation is involved with.
 “The word mystery comes from the Middle English ‘misterie’ or ‘mysterie’, from the Latin ‘mysterium’, and from the Greek ‘musterion’ or “secret rites”; from ‘mustes’, one initiated into secret rites” (George, 1992, p.4)

 It is not possible to truly know the mysteries; initiation is a transformative process that cannot be created in a science lab.
 There is an element of surrender and stepping into the unknown… in some indigenous cultures initiation was often a real confrontation with death… certainly it is an ego death, and that is difficult for the modern mind that has come to identify itself with solar consciousness – the known world rather than mysterious ways of the moon.